 The interagency effort to maintain linkage zones and movement corridors in the northern Rockies for grizzly bears, forest carnivores, and big game also will benefit wolves.
 A major emphasis of this cooperative effort is to create areas of safe passage for wildlife across highways, railroad lines, and through areas of intense human development (R. Rothwell, personal communication).
+The Department is committed, to the extent practical, to ensure genetic diversity and connectivity issues never threaten the GYA wolf population.
+This will be accomplished by encouraging the incorporatation of effective migrants into the GYA wolf population.
+Conservation measures could include, but would not limited to, working with other states to promote natural dispersal into and within various portions of the GYA, and if necessary by relocation or translocation.

-Connectivity between the central Idaho sub-population and the GYA sub-population has been documented.
+Connectivity between the central Idaho sub-population and the GYA sub-population has been documented on about a dozen occasions.
 In the spring of 2002, wolf B58, an adult male originally from the central Idaho population, was captured in the Greybull river drainage west of Meeteetse, Wyoming.
 Wolf B58 traveled about 330 miles from Idaho to start what is now known as the Greybull River pack.
 It is assumed the alpha female is a disperser from the Yellowstone population (M. Jimenez, personal communication).
 At least two pups in this pack were observed in July 2002.
+There is currently a major effort in cooperation with UCLA to investigate the genetic diversity and population viability of the wolf population in the GYA([Wayne et al. In prep.).
+In addition a publication is being prepared on the dispersal of radio-collared wolves in the NRM since the mid-1990's (Boyd et al. In prep.).